JacobWeisenburger/freerstore/README.md

 - [TODO](#todo)

 ## Purpose
+To optimize firestore costs by:
+- batching and debouncing writes
+- caching documents in IndexedDB

+To provide a better developer experience by:
+- validating documents with `zod`

 ## Contribute
 Always open to ideas.
 Positive or negative, all are welcome.
 Feel free to contribute an [issue](https://github.com/JacobWeisenburger/freerstore/issues) or [PR](https://github.com/JacobWeisenburger/freerstore/pulls).